vielhuber/mjmlhelper/README.md

 mjmlhelper is a little toolbox that...

 - sends mails from the command line for testing and production,
-- automatically uploads images for testing purposes,
+- automatically inlines or uploads images for testing purposes,
 - converts your template to the drag&drop editor of [CleverReach](https://www.cleverreach.com/en/).

-it also includes a small boilerplate and some nifty updates for mjml.
+it also includes a small boilerplate and some nifty updates for [https://mjml.io/](https://www.mjml.io).

 ## installation